cran/c2z/README.md

 - Search CrossRef, automatically and manually, by author(s), title, and year.
 - Augment Cristin references through ISBN, DOI, or CrossRef search.
+- Create month-to-month newsletter for registered publications in Cristin.

 ## Dependencies